-Auto Case Management is a workflow tool that allows you to configure ticket settings so that a ticket is automatically assigned if it meets a certain criterion from online reviews and surveys.
-Automating the ticket creating and workflow will help ensure that internal service standards are being met.
-This allows you to automate follow-up, increase staff efficiency and hit higher compliance with your response goals.
+Auto Case Management is a workflow tool that allows you to configure ticket settings so that a ticket is automatically assigned if it meets a specific criterion from online reviews and surveys.
+Automating the ticket creation and workflow will help ensure that internal service standards are being met as well as allowing you to automate follow-up, increase staff efficiency and hit higher compliance with your response goals.

-From the Rules & Ticket Settings page, you will be able to see any “Auto Case Rules” that have already been created.
-This will show the internal name of the rule as well as the type (survey or review ticket), assignee, last time a ticket was sent tied to this rule and the date it was created.
+From the Rules & Ticket Settings page, you will be able to see any already created “Auto Case Rules.”
+This will show the internal name of the rule, the type (survey or review ticket), the assignee, the last time a ticket was sent tied to this rule, and the date it was created.
 All of these attributes can be filtered using the arrows in the header bar.

 Click the “ACTIONS” menu to the right of each rule to view rule details, edit, reset and delete.

 Clicking the “Reset” option will purge any previously created tickets for that rule.
 This can be useful when an auto case rule is generating tickets for too many reviews (too many tickets and not enough resources to action the tickets) or if created in error.
 The auto rule will remain and you can then edit or delete as needed.

 Creating a rule

 Note: Any individual review or survey may only have one ticket attached at any time and only users with administrative level permissions can create/edit rules.
 Standard users can only view the ticket rules that are set up.